AscendingPassage.com HOME PAGE.

 these granites; which are, moreover, in a single piece, without the

-least crack or hole into which the straggler could contrive to crawl.
+least crack or hole into which the ill-intentioned could contrive to crawl.

 No. The figures and the crosses denote simple blocks of stones,

-covered with hieroglyphics, and correspond to a chaste catalogue where
+covered with hieroglyphics, and correspond to a chaste catalog where

 each Pharaonic inscription may be found translated in the most